Merck Manual

 Amyloid may also be deposited in the gastrointestinal tract, liver, spleen, heart, testes, and thyroid.

-FMF causes infertility or spontaneous abortion in about one third of women because peritoneal pelvic adhesions form, interfering with conception.
-In women with FMF, about 20 to 30% of pregnancies end in fetal loss.
+FMF may cause infertility or spontaneous abortion in up to one third of untreated women because peritoneal pelvic adhesions form, interfering with conception.

 • Clinical evaluation